 Museum of Natural History

-This gleaming Edwardian pile was the last building (almost) completed by the British before they were booted out; it opened as the Royal...
+This gleaming Edwardian pile was the last building (almost) completed by the British before they were evicted; it opened as the Royal...

 Museum of Natural History information

 Dusty, weird and utterly compelling, this window into Victorian times has barely changed since Scottish explorer Dr David Livingstone opened it in 1857 – before disappearing into the African jungle for a meeting with Henry Stanley.
 It is a fine example of Victorian charm and scientific wonderment, and its enormous collection is a testament to the skill of taxidermy.

 The Irish Room on the ground floor is filled with mammals, sea creatures, birds and some butterflies all found in Ireland at some point, including the skeletons of three 10,000-year-old Irish elk that greet you as you enter.
 The World Animals Collection , spread across three levels, has as its centrepiece the skeleton of a 20m-long fin whale found beached in County Sligo.
 Evolutionists will love the line-up of orang-utan, chimpanzee, gorilla and human skeletons on the 1st floor.